 Healthchecks.io ping endpoints accept HTTP HEAD, GET and POST request methods.

-When using HTTP POST, you can include arbitrary payload in the request body.
-If the request body looks like a UTF-8 string, Healthchecks.io will log the first 10 kilobytes (10 000 bytes) of the request body, so you can inspect it later.
+When using HTTP POST, you can include an arbitrary payload in the request body.
+If the request body looks like a UTF-8 string, Healthchecks.io will log the first 10 kilobytes (10 000 bytes) of the request body, so that you can inspect it later.

 In this example, we run

-certbot renew, capture its output, and submit
+certbot renew, capture its output (both the stdout

-the captured output to Healthchecks.io:
+and stderr streams), and submit the captured output to Healthchecks.io:

 #!/bin/sh m=$(/usr/bin/certbot renew 2>&1) curl -fsS -m 10 --retry 5 --data-raw "$m" https://hc-ping.com/your-uuid-here